 This roadtrip on motorcycles was in hind-sight a way to bridge the gap.
 A way to distill some shared history through this symbol of ultimate freedom: the open road.

 So much of what you know about yourself is guided by your past and the cliché about not being able to move forward until you've freed yourself from the past is never as true as when you're holding onto a motorcycle for dear life through 318 hairpin turns.
 I think that's what my breathe taught me that day: let go.
 Look through the turn and let the rest go.

-Many years later and in the middle of a pandemic, my father moved to the United States to be closer to my family.
-He drives a very sober Volkswagen SUV and on any given day, can be seen walking along the lakefront with his arms crossed behind his back.
+Many years later and in the middle of a pandemic, my father moved to the United States to be closer to me and his granddaughter.
+He drives a very sober Volkswagen SUV and on any given day, can be seen walking his 10,000 steps along the lakefront with his hands clasped behind his back.
 I wonder if he ever thinks back to that trip, and the many twists and turns that have brought him here.

 The Switchback Cowl